CSR Activity Report (CSR Guideline Activity Reports) - Contributing Solutions to Social Issues through Business Activities

 Promoting Recycling

-At Toray Group, Ecouse is the unified brand for recycling-related initiatives across a wide range of business segments including fibers & textiles, plastics, and films.
-These products include fibers made by recovering and recycling discarded PET bottles and scrap ends generated from manufacturing processes, recycled resin made from scrap ends generated during manufacturing and collected used products, as well as films made by recovering and recycling films that have been used in customer processes.
+Toray Group is promoting recycling initiatives across a wide range of business segments including fibers & textiles, plastics, and films.
+The Group works with fibers derived from recycled plastic (PET) bottles and production scrap ends, recycled resin made from scrap ends and used plastics, as well as films made by recovering and recycling films that have been used in customer processes.

-In the fiber/textile segment, Toray Group uses discarded plastic (PET) bottles as raw materials, along with filtering and cleaning technologies to remove foreign matter, making it possible to develop a wide variety of recycled products.
+In the fiber/textile segment, Toray Group uses discarded PET bottles as raw materials, along with filtering and cleaning technologies to remove foreign matter, making it possible to develop a wide variety of recycled products.
 In 2019, Toray Group introduced the &+ (“And plus”) brand of recycled fibers that include Toray’s original traceability function.
 After rebranding in April 2023, the Group added recycled fiber products made using nylon recovered from discarded fishing nets to the &+ brand.
-Through initiatives to encourage the recovery of recyclable items, the brand is promoting support for and participation in Toray's recycling efforts.
+As a recycled material brand, &+ advocates consumer and organizational participation from the very beginning of the recycling process, the collection of recyclable items, encouraging them to support and take part in Toray's recycling efforts.

 By utilizing waste fibers, resin, and film, the Group is promoting initiatives to create systems that recycle materials for various uses.